Isaac Sim vs MuJoCo vs Gazebo

 Where Rigyd fits

-Whichever simulator you choose, the asset-preparation problem is the same: 3D models need physics, collision meshes, and the right format before they can simulate.
-Rigyd outputs OpenUSD natively for Isaac Sim and converts on demand to MJCF for MuJoCo and SDF/URDF for Gazebo — so the same source asset can move across all three without re-authoring physics each time.
+Whichever simulator you choose, the asset-preparation problem is the same: every asset needs physics, collision meshes, and the right format before it can simulate.
+Rigyd produces native OpenUSD (Isaac Sim, Omniverse, Unreal, Unity, and Gazebo Sim USD imports) plus native MJCF (MuJoCo, MJX).
+For legacy Gazebo and ROS 2 stacks, the OpenUSD output converts to SDF and URDF via community tools, so the same source asset can move across all three simulators without re-authoring physics each time.

 Frequently asked questions